csaid/csaid.github.io/_posts/2019-05-18-variance_after_scaling_and_summing.md

 By Inverse Variance Weighting, we should assign more weight to the first two models, with $$ w_1=0.4, w_2=0.4, w_3=0.2 $$.

 But what happens if Model 1 and Model 2 have correlated errors?
 For example, whenever Model 2’s predictions are too high, Model 3’s predictions tend to also be too high.
 In that case, maybe we don’t want to give so much weight to Models 1 and 2, since they provide somewhat redundant information.
-Instead we should increase the weight on Model 3, since it provides new independent information.
+Instead we might want to _diversify_ our ensemble by increasing the weight on Model 3, since it provides new independent information.

 To determine how much weight to put on each model, we first need to determine how much total variance there will be if the errors are correlated.
 To do this, we need to borrow a [formula](https://en.wikipedia.org/wiki/Modern_portfolio_theory) from the financial literature, which extends the formulas we’ve worked with before.
 This is the formula we’ve been waiting for.